Yosef Abramowitz: Activism

 Abramowitz was heavily involved in the anti-apartheid and divestiture movement at Boston University.
 He took part in direct action in the form of a 14 day strike that protested Boston University’s investments into apartheid South Africa.

+In 1986, Abramowitz and three other students sued Boston University after the administration ordered the removal of anti-apartheid divestment banners from their dormitory windows.
+Represented by the ACLU, the students argued the university's policy was selectively enforced.
+The court ruled in the students' favor, protecting their right to free speech and preventing the university from taking disciplinary action against them.

 These actions ultimately got Abramowitz banned from pre-democratic South Africa.